ebzzry/scripts/README.md

 - cl-launch
 - make

-Use your system package manager to install the aboe.
+Use your system package manager to install the above.

 Lisp dependencies